-Of course, this principle is sometimes traded off against other goals.
-For example LBT with exponential back off is not very efficient because time is wasted in contention and contention resolution, but is justified because it enables fair sharing between unrelated systems.
-Transmitting data at a low data rate is sometimes also not very efficient either, but it increases reliability.
+It is acknowledged that common network management principles require a trade-off between raw spectral efficiency and other goals such as coverage maximization (transmission at low data rates reduces spectral efficiency) and distributed spectrum sharing among multiple unrelated networks (channel access contention and resolution).
+However, in this case there is no justifiable reason for such inefficient use of airtime other than the desire to reuse an existing transmission protocol and framework that was designed for a TDMA system but now operates in unlicensed spectrum.

-However, it is not obvious that the use of fixed length sub-frames by LAA has any benefits for the “greater good”.
-Indeed, both 802.11 and LAA would have greater access to the medium for data transmission if LAA systems stopped transmission as soon as they had no more data to transmit.
+Both Wi-Fi and LAA would have greater access to the medium for data transmission if LAA systems stopped transmission as soon as they had no more data to transmit.

 Solution: LAA should be modified to avoid inefficiencies caused by use of fixed length sub-frames

 IEEE 802 suggests that LAA be modified so that it avoids the inefficiencies that result from transmitting unfilled sub-frames.
 We understand from some 3GPP RAN1 participants that there is some possibility of such a feature in a future release of LAA.
-We suggest that this feature be brought forward to R13 or that LAA be delayed until the feature is ready.
+It is noted that partial subframes (3/6/9/10/11/12 OFDM symbols) are already defined in the underlying LTE framework and could be used as the basis for this feature.
+We suggest that this feature be brought forward to R13.

-IEEE 802 understands that changes to LAA of the type suggested above are disruptive to the planned completion of LAA.
-An alternative approach might be to demonstrate by analysis and simulation that the use of long sub-frames substantive does not cause harm to those systems.
-We are not aware of any such studies at this time.

-Another alternative is to specify in LAA that sub-frames must be filled above a certain threshold.
-This approach provides at least some minimum level of efficiency.
-LAA can always use licensed spectrum to transmit data inefficiently.
+Another alternative is to specify in LAA that sub-frames must be filled above a certain threshold with same or higher priority data.
+This approach ensures at least some minimum level of efficiency.
+It is noted that LAA can always use licensed spectrum to transmit data bursts if they cannot be efficiently transmitted over unlicensed spectrum.

-Suggestion: When lower and higher priority data can be included in a sub-frame that accesses a channel using a lower priority should be justified and clarified
+Channel access that is obtained using special access mechanisms for high priority data should not be used to transmit lower priority data

-Situation: The LAA spec defines the transmission of data only one priority
+Situation: The LAA spec defines the transmission of data of only one priority

-Clause 15.1.1 specifies that, “mp, CWmin,p and CWmax,p are based on channel access priority class associated with the eNB transmission”.
+LAA specification ([1], clause 15.1.1) specifies that, “mp, CWmin,p and CWmax,p are based on channel access priority class associated with the eNB transmission”.
 This suggests that each transmission of one or more contiguous sub-frames contains data of a single priority.

 Problem: It seems that the intent is to allow the transmission of both higher and lower priority data in a single sub-frame

 3GPP RAN1 participants in ETSI BRAN have noted that a single transmission (of one or more sub-frames) can actually contain data of multiple priorities.
 Specifically, it is asserted that it can contain data of any higher priority.
-It can also contain low priority traffic if there is spare space in the sub-frames.
+It can also contain low priority traffic if there is spare space in the sub-frames (however, per the previous comment, sub-frame length should adapt as much as possible to the data available).
 This perspective is contrary to what is actually written in clause 15.1.1.

 The transmission of higher priority data in a sub-frame seems reasonable and is also allowed in 802.11.
 The transmission of lower priority traffic might also be reasonable if the transmission of such traffic does not increase the time the medium is used.
 This is what happens in 802.11.

 Unfortunately, the transmission of lower priority traffic by LAA interacts adversely (from an 802.11 perspective) with the use by LAA of fixed length sub-frames.
 It appears from descriptions of LAA provided to ETSI BRAN that a single bit of high priority data in a LAA sub-frame allows the rest of sub-frame to be filled with low priority data.
-In contrast, 802.11 systems only allow the transmission of lower priority data only if the transmission of such data does not increase the length of the TxOP.
+In contrast, 802.11 systems only allow the transmission of lower priority data only if the transmission of such data does not increase the length of the TXOP.